Last updated on March 20th, 2019

 The Virginia probate process is a legal proceeding that occurs after you die.
 During probate, a court will decide how to distribute your property, also known as your estate.

-In summary, the Virginia probate process is time consuming, but it seeks to ensure everyone is getting their fair share under the guidance of the will.
+The Virginia probate process is time-consuming, but it seeks to ensure everyone is getting their fair share under the guidance of the will.

-- prove that a provided will is the valid last will and testament of the deceased
+- Proving that the deceased person’s last will and testament

 1. Appointing an estate executor or administrator

 The first thing that will happen is that an executor or administrator will be named to the estate.
 Generally, this person will be a beneficiary of the estate or named in the estate documents.

 If there is no will, then the court will appoint an administrator to manage the estate while it is in probate.

 An administrator is commonly one (or sometimes several) of the beneficiaries of the estate.
 Once appointed, the administrator must:

 - Take an oath to perform all required duties honestly and efficiently.

 - Provide a bond (“surety“) in amount equal to the value of the estate.